By Jeff Reynolds, former staff member

-The Center's Rural Enterprise Assistance Project (REAP) has been fortunate to have a strong partnership with Nebraska’s Economic Development Districts.
+The Center for Rural Affairs has been fortunate to have a strong partnership with Nebraska’s Economic Development Districts.
 It’s been a boost to both of us.
 Even better, it's led to startup and expansion of rural businesses through collaborative lending, training, and technical assistance.

-In 1994, when REAP first expanded to southeast Nebraska, the key organizations helping out were Five Rivers RC&D and the Southeast Nebraska Development District.
+In 1994, when our lending program expanded to southeast Nebraska, the key organizations helping out were Five Rivers RC&D and the Southeast Nebraska Development District.

-David Taladay, Executive Director of the Southeast Nebraska Development District (SENDD), commented, “Congratulations to REAP on your 25th Anniversary!
+David Taladay, Executive Director of the Southeast Nebraska Development District (SENDD), commented, “Congratulations on your 25th Anniversary!
 The district was an initial partner in developing micro-business lending in Southeast Nebraska in 1994 and has continued that relationship to this day.
-As partners in some projects and collaborators in others, we have found REAP - and especially all your staff - to be extremely competent and customer oriented.
-We have partnered on loan projects and provided technical assistance as well as received guidance from the great people at REAP.”
+As partners in some projects and collaborators in others, we have found your staff to be extremely competent and customer oriented.
+We have partnered on loan projects and provided technical assistance as well as received guidance from the great people at your organization.”

-Over REAP's 25-year history, the Nebraska Development Districts have played a critical role by providing referrals, collaborating with training activities, partnering in loan packaging situations, and much, much more.
+Over our lending program's 25-year history, the Nebraska Development Districts have played a critical role by providing referrals, collaborating with training activities, partnering in loan packaging situations, and much, much more.
 The expertise of Development District staff is tremendous and has helped to make a positive impact with rural entrepreneurs.

 Here’s what several other Nebraska Development Districts have to say:

-“The South Central Economic Development District, Inc. (SCEDD) appreciates the assistance to small businesses provided by REAP, specifically Dena Beck and Monica Braun, who have collaborated with us on multiple projects.
+“The South Central Economic Development District, Inc. (SCEDD) appreciates the assistance to small businesses provided by the Center for Rural Affairs, specifically Dena Beck and Monica Braun, who have collaborated with us on multiple projects.
 One of the greatest impacts of this partnership has been the PK Partnership, which offers business training in Phelps and Kearney Counties, specifically the PK EDGE (Enhancing, Developing and Growing Entrepreneurs) Class.
-The district also depends on REAP staff to assist potential and existing businesses, and they are always available and willing to serve the businesses we refer to them.” - Sharon Hueftle, Executive Director of the South Central Economic Development District, Inc.
+The district also depends on Center staff to assist potential and existing businesses, and they are always available and willing to serve the businesses we refer to them.” - Sharon Hueftle, Executive Director of the South Central Economic Development District, Inc.

-“REAP has been an integral part of Northeast Nebraska Economic Development District’s (NENEDD) business loan program for many years.
-Gene Rahn, a REAP Loan Specialist since 1996, became a member of the district's Northeast Loan Committee in August of 1999.
-We have worked with the entire REAP staff over the years throughout our 26-county region in northeast and north central Nebraska.
+“The Center for Rural Affairs has been an integral part of Northeast Nebraska Economic Development District’s (NENEDD) business loan program for many years.
+Gene Rahn, a loan specialist since 1996, became a member of the district's Northeast Loan Committee in August of 1999.
+We have worked with the entire Center staff over the years throughout our 26-county region in northeast and north central Nebraska.

-We look forward to continuing our strong partnership with Nebraska’s Development Districts as REAP continues to evolve along with the Center’s Certified Community Development Financial Institution (CDFI), the Rural Investment Corporation.
-You can find out more about Nebraska’s Development Districts, including contact information, at www.nrocne.com.
+We look forward to continuing our strong partnership with Nebraska’s Development Districts as we continue to evolve along with our Community Development Financial Institution (CDFI) certification.
+You can find out more about Nebraska’s Development Districts, including contact information, at nrocne.com.